OpenDataDSL/documentation/docs/product/User Guides/Web Portal/Web Portal.md

 The objects view shows all the public and private objects in OpenDataDSL allowing you to filter, find and navigate through the object database.
 Clicking on data assets in an object allows you to inspect and chart that data.

+### Events View
+The events view gives you access to all the stored events

+## Manage

+### Account Management
+The account management tool allows you to update your own personal details, your organization details and settings, billing information and support.

+### Data Packages
+Data packages are pre-configured ETL processes for data sets you may want to load into your private repository.
+These data sets generally require you have have an account with the vendor or are not freely distributable.

+### Subscriptions
+You can manage your subscribed data here along with the targets of these subscriptions

+### Queues
+You can view or manage you message queues here

 ## Tools
-OpenDataDSL tools allow you to configure your account and settings
+OpenDataDSL tools allow you to configure your settings

-### Account Management Tool
-The account management tool allows you to update your own personal details, your organization details and settings, billing information and support.

 ### Settings Tool
 The settings tool allows you to personalise the portal to suit your own preferences.